 In the meantime there had been some contemporary trends I liked.
 I saw a photo of Lindsay Lohan at a New York Fashion Week in 2014 and said to myself “Holy crap, I love that look.”
 A little over a week later I found a skirt that resembled the skirt portion of her dress.
 But it took me over a year and moving to California to finally wear it.

-I would have never given this denim mini skirt I wore to Vasquez Rocks a second glance back in 2011, but when I found it at Buffalo Exchange a couple weeks ago, I was all over it.
+I feel like this look here really sums up a lot of what I like now.
+Back in 2011 I never would have given this denim mini skirt I wore to Vasquez Rocks a second glance, but when I found it at Buffalo Exchange a couple weeks ago, I was all over it.
 I didn’t think I could rock a bolo tie, but here I am.
 I am trying on things I never would have tried on before, and I am gaining confidence along the way.
 I have my trademark looks, many of my friends say they see western wear or square dancing dresses and instantly think of me, but I still love a dramatic 40s rayon dress, a “Lady Adventurer” style outfit, items with that Victorian vibe, and of course anything with a good space-age flair, and the occasional new style – as Vincent Price once said “When you limit your interests, you limit your life.”

 If you made it all the way through this post, thank you for reading.
 This post was difficult to write, and deeply personal.
 I felt like I had to justify a lot of my thoughts and actions during my style journey, and I honestly feel like I’m going to get harshly judged for everything I wrote, which is what kind of kept me from writing this when it was requested.